ManyTinyThings/ManyTinyThingsWeb/scratch.md

 	v_1' = v_1 - \frac{(1 + C_R)m_2}{m_1 + m_2} v_n \\
 	v_2' = v_2 + \frac{(1 + C_R)m_1}{m_1 + m_2} v_n
 $$

+# Interactivity

+* Without any gating or feedback, the user would easily miss interacting with the model and only read the text.
+* Too much gating becomes grating?
+Balance between checking if user is following and annoying the user?
+* Have to balance unguided exploration and guided explanation.
+The goal is to not have the user get lost, but also to have them trying things out because they want to.
+Can't have only "do this, do that", with no agency on the users part.
+* With interactivity, animation becomes important.
+It draws the eye to important things, and helps the user not get lost.
+New content popping in from nowhere is quite disorienting.
+* Steps vs pages vs free scrolling.
+Balance between freedom of exploration (like reading a book), and making sure user is following with small challenges (like a game).